Weekly Acting Camps

 Overview

 Each session will have a unique theme, which will inspire the week’s activities!
-Multi-week and returning campers will meet new creative challenges throughout the summer.
-Sign up for just one session or take advantage of the multiple week discount.
+Sign up for just one session or multi-week and returning campers will meet new creative challenges throughout the summer!
 Students will be divided into groups based on their age.
 Each group has their own acting class that focuses on age-appropriate performance skills, as well as styles related to the theme.

 Young actors will develop skills and an incredibly wide variety of acting styles, methods, theories, and techniques from AFYP instructors.